munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code main-include-chunk (1 before, 2 after)

-Give that a try.
+Run that and give it a try.
 Did it work?
 Uh... who knows?
 All we've done is push some bytes around in memory.
 We have no human-friendly way to see what's actually inside that chunk we made.

 To fix this, we're going to create a **disassembler**.
-An **assembler** is an old-school program that takes a file containing human-friendly mnemonic names for machine code instructions like "ADD" and "MULT" and translates them to their binary machine code equivalent.
-A *dis*-assembler goes in the other direction -- given a blob of binary machine code, it spits out a human-readable textual listing of the instructions.
+An **assembler** is an old-school program that takes a file containing human-readable mnemonic names for CPU instructions like "ADD" and "MULT" and translates them to their binary machine code equivalent.
+A *dis*-assembler goes in the other direction -- given a blob of machine code, it spits out a textual listing of the instructions.

 We'll implement something <span name="printer">similar</span>.
 Given a chunk, it will print out all of the instructions in it.
 A Lox *user* won't use this, but